Peepa7/Peepa7/README.md

 - 👋 Hi, I’m @Peepa7, a Product Manager.
 - 👀 I’m interested in learning how to code.
 - 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on a project to help animals, humanity, or the world.
+- 💞️ I’m looking to collaborate on a project to help animals, humanity, the world... all the things
 - 📫 Reach me on insta @maggie.marques

 <!---